-Less than a quarter of the population participating in clinical trials of antiretroviral drugs are women, potentially limiting the possibility of generalizations of the findings, according to a systematic review published in the February 1 Journal of acquired immunodeficiency syndromes.
+Fewer than a quarter of the population participating in clinical trials of antiretroviral drugs are women, potentially limiting the possibility of generalization of findings, according to a systematic review published in the February 1 Journal of acquired immunodeficiency syndromes.

 The authors state that gender differences in prevalence, incidence, symptoms, and disease progression as well as outcomes were noted across a range of diseases.
 Differences in pharmacokinetics (how drugs are absorbed and distributed in the body) and pharmacodynamics (the effect of a drug on the body) can result in differences in side effects and response to treatment.

 In addition gender differences in power, personal relationships, life experiences and systemic learning in the health field can influence people at risk of infection, health seeking behavior and use of health services.

 Limited participation of women is a concern for clinical trials across a wide range of disease areas, but the problem appears to be particularly acute in HIV patients.

 The researchers evaluated the clinical trials of antiretroviral drugs (from any stage) that were published in eight major medical journals.
 In order to examine evolution over time, three time periods were selected: 1994-1997, 2001-2004, and 2008-2011.